kiriltofiloski/HTTP-Server/README.md

 # HTTP-Server
-A simple HTTP server implementation with the GET and POST methods.
+A simple HTTP server implementation with the GET and POST methods, fully implemented in Python.

+This project was a homework assignment in my FRI University Web Technologies course.